 By now, if you’re familiar with American politics and political betting, you’re familiar with the two main parties that get all the action: the Democratic Party and the Republican Party (GOP).
 However, there are many other parties that don’t get as much national traction, but they are still relevant.
 Most people call any group not affiliated with Democrats or Republicans “Independent,” and that’s what we mean here.
 In other words, these are third-party candidates.
 Usually, most Presidential elections have one or two third-party tickets on the ballot.

-That said, there are plenty of Independent candidates that could make a run in 2020, and though offshore election betting sites have yet to list any, a few names are popping up in the mainstream media, which means that odds could soon be popping up online.
-If you want to wager on politics and are interested in Independent candidate odds, the next few months should provide you with some very interesting story lines – and betting lines!
+That said, there are plenty of Independent candidates that could make a run in 2024, and though offshore election betting sites have yet to list any, a few names are popping up in the mainstream media, which means that odds could soon be popping up online.
+If you want to wager on politics and are interested in Independent candidate odds, the next few months should provide you with some very interesting storylines – and betting lines!

 In reality, there is no “Independent party” as such.
 In US politics, an Independent politician is one that identifies officially as neither Democrat nor Republican.
 In this way, members of the Libertarian party can be Independents (like former House Rep and three-time Presidential also-ran Ron Paul of Texas), as can avowed Socialist party members like Bernie Sanders, who ran for President in 2020 as a Democrat though he’s always held political office as an Independent.